jostart99/faminer/README.md

 ```
 or
 ```
-./control --setup worker1,worker2,worker3,worker4,worker5
+./control --setup worker1:worker2,worker3,worker4,worker5
 ```
-This will set up the miners: download required binaries, install drivers and APKs, pull the Docker container, and more.
+This will set up the miners: download required binaries, install drivers and APKs, pull the Docker container, generate config scripts, and more.
+The setup script will try to install the CUDA toolkit, Nvidia driver, Nvidia container toolkit.
+If this is the first time you are installing it, depending on your network environment, this may take more than half an hour.
+You will have to wait for the installation to finish before you can start the miner.
+Use monitor to see if the hosts are in the SETUP state.
+You can also manually install the following software so that the setup script will skip installing them.
+* cuda-toolkit (>=12.6)
+* nvidia-open
+* nvidia-container-toolkit
 ### Start miner
 Use the control binary to start miners
 ```